1. Overview of the Low Carbon and Renewable Energy Economy Survey

 In this stage, we combine the IOT matrix development with LCREE turnover recorded by the survey.
 Multiplying LCREE final use by the effects matrix calculates the total amount of intermediate use needed to satisfy LCREE final use (or the effect of this final use on the rest of the economy).

-This monetary impact matrix has an improved structure, as the input rows by SIC industry now feed into output columns that are represented by LCREE sectors.
+This monetary impact matrix has the desired structure for calculating indirect LCREE effect, as the input rows by SIC industry now feed into output columns that are represented by LCREE sectors.
 This matrix can therefore be used to generate indirect turnover estimates.
 The structure of this impact matrix is shown in Figure 3.

 Figure 3 shows that the column totals of this monetary impact matrix provide by-sector estimates of indirect LCREE turnover.
 Adding all 17 column totals together provides an estimate of total UK indirect turnover.